 You or your child had surgery to correct pectus excavatum.
-This is a deformity of the front of the chest wall with a sunken breastbone (sternum) and ribs.
+This is an abnormal formation of the rib cage that gives the chest a caved-in or sunken appearance.

 You or your child should walk often during the day to build up strength.
 You may need to help your child get in and out of bed during the first 1 to 2 weeks after surgery.